 - Resources include drop-in and bookable appointments with advisers, a Job Shop vacancy service, access to alumni networks, support for student enterprise, summer internship schemes, advice on postgraduate study, and in depth support for international students including visa information and support.

 Recent/Prospective New Builds

-The Students’ Association building is undergoing a £12 million redevelopment, to be completed by the end of 2015.
+- The Students’ Association building has undergone a £12 million redevelopment (completed at the end of 2015).